Crystal directions#

 [21]:

-One can change the coordinate format of the Miller class, however this does not change the vector, since all vectors are stored with respect to the cartesian coordinate system internally
+We can switch between the coordinate format of a vector.
+However, this does not change the vector, since all vectors are stored with respect to the cartesian coordinate system internally.

 Miller (1,), point group 321, hkil